CavaPhPy/LIO-Livox/README.md

 ```

 ## Run with your device:
-### Run your LiDAR with livox_ros_driver
+### Run your LiDAR with livox_ros_driver2
 ```
 cd ~/catkin_ws
 source devel/setup.bash
-roslaunch livox_ros_driver livox_lidar_msg.launch
+roslaunch livox_ros_driver2 msg_MID360.launch
 ```

 ### Run the launch file:
 ```
 cd ~/catkin_ws
 source devel/setup.bash
-roslaunch lio_livox horizon.launch
+roslaunch lio_livox mid360.launch
 ```

 ## Notes:
 The current version of the system is only adopted for Livox Horizon and Livox HAP.
 In theory, it should be able to run directly with a Livox Avia, but we haven't done enough tests.
 Besides, the system doesn't provide a interface of Livox mid series.
 If you want use mid-40 or mid-70, you can try [livox_mapping](https://github.com/Livox-SDK/livox_mapping).

-The topic of point cloud messages is /livox/lidar and its type is livox_ros_driver/CustomMsg. \
+The topic of point cloud messages is /livox/lidar and its type is livox_ros_driver2/CustomMsg. \
 The topic of IMU messages is /livox/imu and its type is sensor_msgs/Imu.

 There are some parameters in launch files: